Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_console/wall.md

 ![CanJet](../../../img/wso_canopy_jettison.jpg)

-Used for emergency ground extraction, the Emergency Canopy Jettison Handle releases a compressed oxygen cylinder to open both canopies immediately, shearing them off at their pivots.
-The handle only jettisons the respective canopy.
+Used for emergency ground extraction, the Emergency Canopy Jettison Handle releases a compressed oxygen cylinder to open the respective canopy immediately, shearing it off at its pivots.

 ## Canopy Control Switch